-In a seminal Danish study, individuals from a single birth cohort, born in 1905, was followed from age 92-93 to age 99-100 (10).
+In a seminal Danish study, individuals from a single birth cohort, born in 1905, were followed from age 92-93 to age 99-100 (10).
 The results showed that the rate of accumulation of disabilities in the cohort was surprisingly slow.
 But the slow decline of independency was contingent on selective mortality.
 Analyses that accounted for selective mortality by only tracking survivors showed a much faster rate of decline.
 Similar patterns have been observed for a cohort of older Americans (11).

 Dynamic cohort studies, like the ones above, shows that the disability trajectory of any given cohort is shaped by social and demographic forces.
-As the nature of these forces change, the cohort-specific health trajectories are likely to change as a consequence.
+As the nature of these forces change, the cohort-specific health trajectories are also likely to change.
 Hence, comparative analyses of the health trajectories of consecutive cohorts provides novel insights into the dynamics behind the aggregate level health trends.

-As an example, Swedish study showed a strong, cross-sectional, age gradient in the prevalence of poor dental health.
+As an example, a Swedish study showed a strong, cross-sectional, age gradient in the prevalence of poor dental health.
 Older individuals had worse dental health than younger individuals.
 However, the observed association was largely driven by cohort differences rather than by age itself.
 Longitudinal analysis revealed that each successive cohort had better dental health than the previous already when entering old age.
 The bulk of the tooth loss in the older age groups had occurred at younger ages, after which the within-cohort levels of tooth loss only increased slightly with age (12).

 A study of frailty in England revealed a more pessimistic pattern, where later born cohorts had higher prevalence of frailty than earlier cohorts already when entering old age, while the rate of decline during old age was similar across cohorts (13).
 Similar results from the US showed that later born cohorts of older adults have more frailty and self-reported illnesses than preceding cohorts (14–16).

-In sum, the results from previous research suggests that there is a stark difference between the disability trajectories of individuals and cohorts.
+In sum, the results from previous research suggest that there is a stark difference between the disability trajectories of individuals and cohorts.
 Individuals tend to have a more rapid decline in terms of old age disability, whereas the prevalence of disability rises slowly in ageing cohorts, as it is tempered by continuous selective mortality.
 Yet, these findings are based on studies of single, historical, cohorts in Denmark and the US, and should be interpreted with caution.
 The Danish study is based on a survey with a non-response rate of 37%, and the US sample exclude older adults living in institutions at baseline (10,17).
 These are conditions known to bias the results in studies of health in old age (18).

 Data and methods

 The Survey of Health, Ageing and Retirement in Europe (SHARE) is a cross-national and longitudinal survey that collects data on health, social and economic factors among Europeans aged 50 and older.
-The data collection has been conducted at seven occasions (survey waves) and is performed by face-to-face interviews.
+The data collection has been conducted at seven occasions (survey waves) between 2004 and 2017 and is performed by computer assisted face-to-face interviews.
 The samples are drawn at the household level and the response rate in the first survey (survey wave 1) varied between 51 percent in Spain to 67 percent in Denmark.
 Calibrated weights have been developed centrally by the SHARE team, the calibration method aims to match the size of the target population in each country and to account for the size of the populations across eight sex-age groups and across regional areas.